-- Consequently, fixed payout Units are expected to payout capital gains and/or capital and may do so over a prolonged or indefinite period.
+- Fixed payout Units pay out a pre-determined annualized fixed percentage of their net asset value or adjusted net asset value at a pre-determined frequency.
+Under normal circumstances, the rate and frequency are pre-determined and are not subject to the Manager's ongoing discretion.
+Should the Manager decide to adjust the payout rate, affected investors will receive at least one month's prior written notification.
+The amount of dividend for each payout is calculated by multiplying the pre-determined annualized fixed percentage with the net asset value or adjusted net asset value on the relevant Dealing Day divided by the pre-determined number of payouts per year.
+Investments in the fixed payout Units are not an alternative to a savings account or fixed interest paying investment.
+The pre-determined annualized fixed percentage does not reflect either the actual or expected income or performance of the relevant Sub-Fund. - Consequently, fixed payout Units are expected to payout capital gains and/or capital and may do so over a prolonged or indefinite period.
 Paying-out of capital represents a withdrawal of investors' initial investment.
-This may result in a substantial erosion of an investor's initial investment over the long term.
-Over the very long term an investor's initial investment may be nearly, or even completely, exhausted. - Fixed payout Classes do not distribute a fixed amount and the constant percentage of payout results in higher absolute payout when the net asset value of the relevant fixed payout Class is high, and lower absolute payout when the net asset value of the relevant fixed payout Class is low. - A positive payout does not imply a positive return.
+This may result in an immediate reduction of the net asset value per unit and a substantial erosion of an investor's initial investment over the long term, in particular during adverse market conditions.
+This will also constrain future capital growth of the relevant Sub-Fund together with the possibility that the value of the future returns may be diminished.
+Over the very long term an investor's initial investment may be nearly, or even completely, exhausted. - Fixed payout Units do not distribute a fixed amount and the constant percentage of payout results in higher absolute payout when the net asset value of the relevant fixed payout Class is high, and lower absolute payout when the net asset value of the relevant fixed payout Class is low. - A positive payout does not imply a positive return.
 Payments will continue even when a Sub-Fund has not earned income and experiences capital losses.
 This will result in a more rapid fall in the value of the Unit Class than would occur if fixed payouts were not being paid.
-The rate and frequency is pre-determined and is not subject to the Manager's ongoing discretion.
 However, payout will only be announced on a Dealing Day of the Sub-Fund.
 Should a scheduled payout fall on an unanticipated non-Dealing Day of the Sub-Fund (due to a suspension of calculation of the net asset value as set out under the section headed "Suspension of calculation of net asset value") then such payout will be deferred until the next Dealing Day.